christophcemper/christophcemper21/content/home/experience.md

         * Planning and Conducting of Load Testing
         * Planning and Conducting of Acceptance Testing

+        Learnings and Takeaways:
+        * Product quality, endurance and performance
+        * Requirements and defect tracking so good I've never seen after, until I implemented it in my company
+        * Tight operations and sales I've only come to appreciate later
+        * Trustful employee management

   - title: C64 Computer Games
     company: Jez & Yon
     company_url: 'http://c64.cemper.com/'